 How We Tested the Duvet Covers

 After researching the most beloved, top-rated duvet covers currently on the market, we gathered 36 options and put them to the test in The Lab in Des Moines, Iowa.
 Our testers evaluated them on the basis of quality by inspecting the duvet covers both before and after following the care instructions.
 We looked for any loose threads, pilling, snags, and imperfections in the stitching, dye, or pattern.
 We also noted the duvet covers’ material, weave, and hand feel.
 Next, we assessed the texture of each duvet cover, considering its weight, thickness, breathability, softness, structure, and smoothness.
 At this point, we placed each cover over a comforter, observing the ease of application, how snugly the cover fit, whether there was shifting or bunching, and how it draped over the bed.
 We also paid special attention to the ease and quality of closure and whether the insert was fully concealed inside the cover.

 To evaluate the durability of each duvet cover, we performed a spill test and poured coffee over each cover, noting how easy the stain was to remove.
 We also carefully followed care instructions and judged whether or not there were any signs of wear, imperfections, wrinkles, or shrinkage post-wash.
 Finally, we assessed the duvet covers’ value by comparing the retail price with their overall quality.
 We analyzed our testers’ scores and insights along with our supplemental research to compile this list of the 10 duvet covers we believe are the best.

 What to Look for in a Duvet Cover

-Care instructions One of the main reasons to use a duvet cover is to avoid having to wash your comforter frequently—especially if it’s down and requires special laundering.
-Pay attention to the care instructions to see if your chosen duvet cover is machine washable and dryer safe.
+One of the main reasons to use a duvet cover is to avoid having to wash your comforter frequently—especially if it’s down and requires special laundering.
+"Go for a washable duvet cover unless you are comfortable with dry clean only," advises Baker.